Network-Realised Model Predictive Control Part II: Distributed Constraint Management: Numerical Example

 \item[b)] The main limitation of the technique in \cite{plat_MPC_2} is the fact that the optimisation problem associated with the MPC-based subcontrollers has to be run twice during a car's command computation routine, with said problem having a comparable cost to a QP-based formulation of our problem in \eqref{eq:area_prob}.
-Furthermore, we point out that both the asymptotic and string stability of the closed-loop system are only guaranteed when the platoon's initial condition satisfies a series of restrictive assumptions.
+Furthermore, we note that both the asymptotic and string stability of the closed-loop system are guaranteed only when the platoon's initial condition satisfies several restrictive assumptions.

 \item[c)] In addition to the list of common restrictions detailed above, the solution proposed in \cite{plat_MPC_3} is affected by another limitation; namely, that it can only be initialised when the platoon is already in equilibrium.
-In spite of these disadvantages, we point out that the procedure's computational cost is appealingly modest, being roughly analogous to that of our own procedure's QP-based formulation, since it does not require the double iteration from \cite{plat_MPC_2}.
+Despite all of these disadvantages, we point out that the procedure's computational cost is appealingly modest, roughly comparable to that of our own problem's QP-based formulation, since it does not require the double iteration from \cite{plat_MPC_2}.

-\item[d)] The approach from \cite{plat_MPC_4} possesses some structural similarity with the one presented in this paper, in the sense that it includes a rudimentary, PID-based lower control layer, while also enabling the use of limited, box-based constraints for the platoon's states.
+\item[d)] The approach from \cite{plat_MPC_4} shares some structural similarities with the one presented in this paper, in that it includes a rudimentary PID-based lower control layer, and it also enables the use of limited, box-based constraints on the platoon's states.
 However, we point out that the lower-level PIDs are not only unable to ensure closed-loop string stability (in contrast to our first layer), but the NRF-based subcontrollers offer many more degrees of freedom, in terms of both sparsity patterns and closed-loop performance (see \cite{part1}).
-Since \cite{plat_MPC_4} is heavily inspired by the approach presented in \cite{plat_MPC_3}, the same computational benefits apply to it as well.
+Moreover, since \cite{plat_MPC_4} is heavily inspired by the approach presented in \cite{plat_MPC_3}, the same computational benefits apply to it as well.